fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 Unfortunately, now that all the PCs in the scene have acted, Ruth has no choice but to pick one of the cultists to go next.
 She chooses the masked acolyte.
 The GM smiles, because they know that once the acolyte acts, she can have the cultists act until the end of the round, at which point they can choose the masked acolyte to start the next exchange.
 The PCs may have gotten a good first hit in, but now the cultists get to fight back.

+This method of determining turn order goes by several names in online discussion: elective action order, and “popcorn,” “handoff,” or “Balsera Style” initiative, the last one named after Fate Core author Leonard Balsera, who planted the seed of the idea.
+You can learn more about this method and its strategies at [https://www.deadlyfredly.com/2012/02/marvel/](https://www.deadlyfredly.com/2012/02/marvel/)

 ## Teamwork

-Characters can help each other out on actions.
-There are two ways to help in Fate—combining the same skill from multiple characters together for a bonus on a single roll, and stacking free invokes by creating advantages to set up a team member for success.
+Fate offers three methods for teamwork: combining the same skill from multiple characters on a single roll, stacking free invokes by creating advantages to set up a team member for success, and invoking aspects on an ally’s behalf.

 When you combine skills, figure out who has the highest level in the skill among the participants.
 Each other participant who has at least Average (+1) in that skill adds a +1 to the highest person’s skill level.
 Providing support like this uses your action for the exchange.
 Supporters face the same costs and consequences as the person making the roll.
 The maximum total bonus a team may provide this way is equal to the highest person’s skill level.

-Creating an advantage, meanwhile, allows a character with any relevant skill to use their action to convey a free invoke to an ally making a subsequent roll.
+Otherwise, you can create an advantage on your turn and let an ally use the free invokes when it makes sense that they can.
+Outside of your turn, you may invoke an aspect to add a bonus to someone else’s roll.

 ## Challenges